Ultimate One Week Italy Itinerary for First Timers

 Day Three

 - Vatican City: Did you know this is its own country?
 It’s the smallest country in the world, ruled by the Catholic Pope.
 There are basically three things to see while here: St. Peter’s Square, St. Peter’s Basilica, and the Vatican Museums.
 St. Peter’s Basilica is free to enter, but dress code is very strict.
 Make sure your shoulders and knees are covered.
 This goes for all genders and ages.
 There is a slow moving-crowd-slash-line to get in, but I found it moved quickly enough when I went.
-Once in the basilica, you can climb up to the dome for iconic views.
+You can book in advance online for €7 if you would like to reserve a date and time, plus get a digital audio guide.
+Once inside the basilica, you can climb up to the dome for iconic views.
 To the right from the entrance, there should be a “Cupola” sign.
-Follow the sign until at the ticket office, where you can purchase a ticket to either climb the whole way or one to take an elevator halfway up.
-As far as I know, you can only buy tickets on site, and they should be around €8 and €10.
+Follow the sign until you get to the ticket office.
+There you can buy a ticket to either climb the whole way up for €8 or one to take an elevator part way for €10.
+You can book online for €17 and €22, respectively, if you’d like to secure your date and time in advance.
 The Vatican Museums house the world-famous Sistine Chapel.
-You’ll pay €17 for entry at the door, but definitely pay €21 for a skip-the-line ticket purchased online.
-Entry to the Museums is free on the last Sunday of every month and on World Tourism Day (Sept 27).
+It costs €20 for entry, plus a €5 online booking fee if you book in advance on the official site, which I highly recommend you do.
+The Museums are closed Sundays, except the last one of every month.
+On that Sunday, entry is free.
+However, you can only enter with a guide that day.
+So, you end up paying €20 for a guided tour, even though the actual entry fee itself is free.
 Seeing Vatican City should take up a whole morning.

 - Wander: Explore on your own!
 Get lost!
 You’ve checked off all the “can’t miss” things everyone else does, but who wants their trip to be just the same as everyone else’s?
 If you just run around ticking off attractions, I’m not sure you’ll like Rome.
 But wandering it’s less-crowded streets, strolling along the river, popping into a random church – these are the things that will leave you loving Rome.